jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Common status situations

-The sections below describe how to interpret different status cases for three common classes of solvers.
+The sections below describe how to interpret typical status cases for three common classes of solvers.
 Solver wrappers may provide additional information on how the solver's statuses map to MOI statuses.